-After 45 minutes, check temperature again.
-It should still be at 87-90°F. Stir well to homogenize the milk, and slowly fold in the diluted rennet.
+- After 45 minutes, check temperature again.
+It should still be at 87° to 90°F. Stir well to homogenize the milk, and slowly fold in the diluted rennet.
 Using an up-and-down motion with your spoon will ensure that the rennet works its way through all the milk, so you can get the highest possible yield.

-Allow the cheese to set for 60-90 minutes, or until the whey begins to separate from the curd.
-You should see a layer of mostly clear whey floating on top of the curd, and the curd should be pulling away from the sides of your pot.
+- Allow the cheese to set for 60 to 90 minutes, or until the whey begins to separate from the curd.
+You should see a layer of mostly clear whey floating on top of the curd, and the curd should be pulling away from the sides of the pot.

-Next, fill your sink with 110-120°F water, and set the pot containing the curds into the sink.
-Allow to set at this temperature for 2-3 hours.
+- Fill your sink with 110° to 120°F water, and set the pot containing the curds into the sink.
+Allow to set at this temperature for 2 to 3 hours.
 Every 30 minutes, use your hands to press the whey from the curds and flip the curds over.
-At the end of 2-3 hours, you should have a firm cake of curds.
+At the end of 2 to 3 hours, you should have a firm cake of curds.

-Heat water to between 170 and 190°F. Pour over your first piece of mozzarella, working it with your hands until it is smooth, shiny and stretchy.
+- Heat water to between 170° and 190°F. Pour the water over the first piece of mozzarella, working it with your hands until it is smooth, shiny, and stretchy.
 Work quickly!
 The water is hot and you can burn your hands even through gloves.
 When the cheese is nice and stretchy, form into a ball and place in a bowl of cold water to firm up.
 Continue with the other three pieces.

 You may brine this mozzarella using 16 ounces of kosher salt, sea salt, or cheese salt along with 1 gallon of water.
 Leave the balls in the brine for 2 hours, then remove and pat dry before refrigerating.
 This cheese also freezes well; just shred it first.